STARS-Design-Track-2023/rtl-blocks-counter/README.md

 ## Submitting your design
 Once your design has passed all the test cases, you need to commit your design.
-This can be done in one of many ways, the first is through the Source Control VS Code Tool (Ctrl + Shift + G).
+This can be done in one of many ways, the primary one is through the Source Control VS Code Tool (Ctrl + Shift + G).
 You will need to stage your changes, then you can commit them, then you hit the sync button to sync your local repository with the remote repository.
-These are a lot of words which are explaned in more details below.
+These are a lot of words which are explaned in more detail in the GitHub fundementals assignment.